USS Opportune

-USS Opportune (ARS-41) was a Bolster-class rescue and salvage ship acquired by the U.S. Navy during World War II.
+USS Opportune (ARS-41) was a Bolster-class rescue and salvage ship acquired by the United States Navy during World War II.
 Her task was to come to the aid of stricken vessels.

 Opportune was laid down 13 September 1944 by Basalt Rock Company in Napa, California; launched 31 March 1945; sponsored by Mrs. Kenneth Sanger; and commissioned at Mare Island, California, 5 October 1945.

 Post-World War II operations

-After training on the California coast, Opportune sailed from San Pedro, California, 11 December 1945 for San Juan, Puerto Rico, her base for the next eight years.
+After training on the California coast, Opportune sailed from San Pedro, Los Angeles, 11 December 1945 for San Juan, Puerto Rico, her base for the next eight years.
 Operating primarily as a salvage schoolship for the Atlantic Fleet, Opportune also towed disabled craft among Caribbean ports and on occasion, to Norfolk, Virginia, and New York.
 Frequently she acted as air-sea rescue tug during fleet operations off Culebra Island.

 North Atlantic operations

 She made her homeport at Norfolk from 23 October 1953.
 Each year she sailed north to take part in resupply operations for northern stations of the Army, Air Force, Navy, and Weather Service, often serving for extended periods as station ship at Naval Air Station Argentia, Newfoundland.
 On each such deployment she performed the variety of services which makes the fleet repair and salvage ship a Navy workhorse: towing barges and disabled craft; repairing other ships, dock, and port facilities; salvaging and lifting sunken ships and equipment; laying cable; fighting fires; tending buoys; providing deep sea divers; installing moorings; searching for and recovering downed aircraft; and aiding men and ships in distress at sea.
 She carried out the same duties from Norfolk and in the Caribbean when not operating in the north.